silviu-toderita/TAG_Machine/MANUAL.md

 - Wi-Fi Name: tagmachine
 - Wi-Fi Password: 12345678

-The web interface is enabled to allow initial setup.
+The [Web Interface](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#web-interface) is enabled to allow initial setup.
 Go to http://tagmachine.local from a browser.
 Navigate to the [settings page](https://github.com/silviu-toderita/TAG_Machine/blob/master/MANUAL.md#settings) to enter initial settings or correct errors.

 ### Recovery Mode
 This mode is indicated by a rapidly flashing LED.
 To enter this mode, hold the button while plugging in the TAG Machine.
 This mode only allows for over-the-air firmware updates with the password "123456778".
 A hotspot is enabled: